 This field shows if participants enabled a virtual background during the meeting.
 The possible values are:

-• Y—A virtual background was enabled once during the meeting.
+• Y—A virtual background is enabled once during the meeting.

 HOST_INDICATOR

-This field shows if the participant was a host or attendee.
+This field shows if the participant is a host or attendee.
 The possible values are:

 IS_COHOST

-This field shows if the participant was a cohost for the meeting.
+This field shows if the participant is a cohost for the meeting.
 The possible values are:

 Client_Type